Qwerty. Password123. 12345678. Bella1. GoLakers.

 - Can quickly change multiple old passwords at once

-- Includes a bundled VPN service for extra privacy while using the internet
+- Premium plan includes a bundled VPN service for extra privacy while using the internet

 - Encrypted passwords are not stored by an external party